PrezBala/ProjectTwo-Quiz/README.md

 [Fredoka One](https://fonts.google.com/specimen/Fredoka+One)

 ## Icons
-The social media icons on the contact page were sourced from Font Awesome [https://fontawesome.com/]
+The Media player icons on the game page were sourced from Font Awesome [https://fontawesome.com/]

 ## Text Content
 All text content across the application was composed by myself.